alextousss/site/posts/2021-04-28_How-I-built-an-ultrasonic-3d-scanner.md

 .. done all over space, the sensor can scan its environment like a lighthouse.

-### If it's so easy, why hasn't anyone done it before?
+### The $`d > \frac{\lambda}{2}`$ problem
 The problem is that if the emitters are too far apart, there won't be one but three beams.
 With three beams, scanning is impossible.
 The emitters have to be as close as half the wavelength to avoid sending sound to the wrong place.

-But, commercial ultrasonic transducers are made larger than a wavelength to "pinch" the radiation pattern.
+But, off-the-shelf ultrasonic transducers are made larger than a wavelength to make the radiation pattern narrower.
 They're mostly used for car parking sensors.
 ![beam qui marche](../images/TIPE/threefuckingbeams.gif)

 I searched on Aliexpress and Banggood for hours, there was no way to find ultrasonic transducers small enough.

-After entire evenings spent trying to understand why two additional beams would appear when the emitters were too far apart, some blinking flash of intuition stroke me.
+After entire evenings spent trying to understand why two additional beams would appear when the emitters were too far apart, some flash of intuition stroke me.

 If I imagine my emitters as plates all touching each other, the wave that they produce can only go in the direction of the beam.
-There can be no second and third beams on the sides.
+There can be no second and third beam on the sides.
 It's one of these intuitions that are hard to explain.

-Until now, my simulation and almost all the ones you can find online assume that the emitters are dots with zero radii.
-And by simulating these sources not as dots but as "plates" (ie, 10 dots in phase put next to each other), the sonar works!
+Until now, my simulation assumed that the emitters are dots with zero radii.
+And by simulating these sources not as dots but as "plates" (ie, 10 dots in phase put next to each other), we can observe that the secondary sidelobes are reduced enough for 3d scanning to be possible!

-There's still a second beam that appears at high angles, and the max scanning angle is lower than if my emitters were closer than half a wavelength.
+There's still a second beam that appears at high angles, and the maximum scanning angle is lower than if my emitters were closer than half a wavelength.
 But it should be able to work!